Peter Heywood: Seizure of Bounty

 Members of the crew would later provide conflicting accounts of Heywood's actions during the mutiny.
 Boatswain William Cole testified that Heywood had been detained on the ship against his will.
 Ship's carpenter William Purcell thought that Heywood's ambiguous behaviour during the critical hours—he had been seen unwittingly resting his hand on top of a cutlass—was due to his youth and the excitement of the moment, and that he had no hand in the uprising itself.
-On the other hand, Midshipman John Hallett reported that Bligh, with a bayonet at his breast and his hands tied, had addressed a remark to Heywood who had "laughed, turned round and walked away".
+On the other hand, Midshipman John Hallett claimed that Bligh, with a bayonet at his breast and his hands tied, had addressed a remark to Heywood who had "laughed, turned round and walked away".
+Yet Bligh himself although convinced Heywood was one of the mutiny's leaders never mentioned in his official account of Heywood laughing in his face.
 Another midshipman, Thomas Hayward, claimed he had asked Heywood his intentions and been told by the latter that he would remain with the ship, from which Hayward assumed that his messmate had sided with the mutineers.

 After the departure of Bligh's launch, Christian turned Bounty eastward in search of a remote haven on which he and the mutineers could settle.
 He had in mind the island of Tubuai, 300 nmi south of Tahiti, partly mapped by Cook.
 Christian intended to pick up women, male servants and livestock from Tahiti, to help establish the settlement.
 As Bounty sailed slowly towards Tubuai, Bligh's launch, overcoming many dangers and hardships, made its way steadily towards civilisation and reached Coupang (now Kupang), on Timor, on 14 June 1789.
 Here Bligh gave his first report of the mutiny, while awaiting a ship to take him back to England.